Best Ashwagandha Powder: KSM-66® vs Sensoril®

 Also, remember to be consistent!
 Most herbal supplements and adaptogens take time to "kick in," so don't expect drastic results overnight.
 Make a habit of taking ashwagandha daily for at least 2-4 weeks before reassessing.

 Lastly, avoid herbal supplements that aren't fully transparent.
-If you see ashwagandha extract listed as an ingredient under a proprietary blend, it's most likely garbage.
+If you see ashwagandha extract listed as an ingredient under a proprietary blend, it's most likely poor quality.

 Not familiar with proprietary blends in supplements?
 Click here to see why they are one of the most duplicitous tactics in the industry.